hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Security: Instance Role</summary>

-- It is a type of IAM Role that could be assumed by EC2 instance or application
+- It's a type of IAM Role that could be assumed by EC2 instance or application
 - An application that is running within EC2,
-	- It isn't a valid AWS identity
+	- It'sn't a valid AWS identity
 	- It can't therefore assume AWS Role directly
 - They need to use an intermediary called  instance profile:
-	- It is a container for the role that is associated with an EC2 instance
+	- It's a container for the role that is associated with an EC2 instance
 	- It allows applications running on EC2 to assume a role and
     - It allows application to access to temporary security credentials available in the instance metadata
-    - It is attached to an EC2 instance at launch process or after
+    - It's attached to an EC2 instance at launch process or after
-    - Its name is similar to the IAM role's one it is associated to
+    - Its name is similar to the IAM role's one It's associated to
-    - It is created automatically when using the AWS console UI
+    - It's created automatically when using the AWS console UI
-    - Or it is created manually when using the CLI or Cloud Formation
+    - Or It's created manually when using the CLI or Cloud Formation
 - EC2 AWS CLI Credential Order:
 	- (1) Command Line Options:
 		- aws [command] —profile [profile name]